GreyJohnsonGit/DataStructuresAndAlgorithms/README.md

 I really didn't feel like I implemented enough of the important (and interesting) data structures and algoritms in my university class.
 Soooooo, here I'm going through as many important and interesting ones that I can find (even the basics).

-I'm just using C (started with C++, but that got real gross real fast).
+I'm just using C (started with C++, but that got real gross, real fast).

 ## Completed So Far

-Arrays
+Arrays - Complete
+Linked List - In Progress

 ## Notes